Autodesk’s Lego model-building robot is the future of manufacturing

 But now, says Autodesk’s head of machine intelligence Mike Haley, the rechristened BrickBot is finally far enough along that the company is ready to talk about it publicly, and talk about how the work Haley’s team has done could soon make industrial manufacturing and construction more flexible and efficient than ever before.

-“You speak to most of our customers, they’re all dealing with the same thing,” says Mike Haley, Autodesk’s head of machine intelligence.
+“You speak to most of our customers, they’re all dealing with the same thing,” says Haley.
 “How can we make a broader range of things more quickly, how can we make decisions later in the cycle, change designs, and then . . . can we design a factory so that we don’t have to build [a] perfectly pristine, predictable environment where nothing ever goes wrong because the robots can’t handle it?”

 In other words, a Lego model-building robot is the first step toward that future, Autodesk believes.
 And they’re getting really close.